aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 ### GuardDuty protection plans

 After enabling GuardDuty in your account(s), choosing additional protection types is highly recommended.
-GuardDuty protection plans are [additional features](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-features-activation-model.html) that add focused threat detection for Amazon EKS, Amazon S3, Amazon Aurora, Amazon EC2, Amazon ECS, and AWS Lambda.
+GuardDuty protection plans are [additional features](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-features-activation-model.html) that add focused threat detection for Amazon EKS, Amazon S3, Amazon Aurora, Amazon EC2, Amazon ECS, AWS Lambda, AWS Backup, and AI workloads built on Amazon Bedrock and Amazon SageMaker AI.
 To learn more about the benefits of what each GuardDuty protection provides, refer to the protection section of the [Amazon GuardDuty User Guide](https://docs.aws.amazon.com/guardduty/latest/ug/what-is-guardduty.html).

+#### AI Protection

+[GuardDuty AI Protection](https://docs.aws.amazon.com/guardduty/latest/ug/ai-protection.html) extends threat detection to AI workloads.
+When enabled, GuardDuty analyzes AWS CloudTrail data events from Amazon Bedrock, Amazon Bedrock AgentCore, and Amazon SageMaker AI along with management events, and detects three classes of threat:

+* **Anomalous model invocations** that deviate from the established baseline for an identity or account, such as invocations from an unusual IP address, through an unusual API, or against an unusual model.
+* **Cost harvesting**, where a threat actor sends deliberately expensive inputs to inflate token consumption and operating costs.
+This is a genuinely new attack pattern that most existing monitoring does not cover, because the workload looks like it is functioning correctly while the bill climbs.
+* **Direct prompt injection**, where a crafted prompt attempts to make a model ignore its original instructions.

+The corresponding finding types are `Impact:IAMUser/AnomalousModelInvocation`, `Impact:IAMUser/CostHarvesting`, and `Impact:IAMUser/PromptInjection.Direct`.

+Two things make this easier to adopt than it first appears.
+You do not need to create a trail or turn on data event logging, because GuardDuty creates and manages a CloudTrail service-linked channel in each monitored account and configures the data event settings itself.
+Account owners cannot modify those settings, which means detection does not depend on an application team maintaining a trail correctly.
+Each account can confirm the channel is active in the CloudTrail console under **Settings**, **Service-linked channels**.

+The one real prerequisite is on the Bedrock side.
+Prompt injection detection depends on Amazon Bedrock Guardrails, so `Impact:IAMUser/PromptInjection.Direct` is only generated where a prompt attack guardrail is enforced.
+If you want that detection to work across the organization rather than in the accounts that happened to configure it, enforce guardrails centrally using [AWS Organizations Bedrock policies](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-enforcements.html).
+This is the same pattern as the rest of this guide, which is that central enforcement beats hoping each account configures itself correctly.

+Note that finding type availability varies by Region depending on which AI services are present.
+Where Amazon Bedrock is not available, GuardDuty generates the anomalous invocation and cost harvesting findings from SageMaker AI activity only, and prompt injection findings require Regions where Bedrock Guardrails is supported.
+Pricing is based on the volume of CloudTrail data events analyzed, measured in GB, and the service-linked channel itself adds no CloudTrail charge.

+There is a related detection worth knowing about even if you do not enable AI Protection.
+The `DefenseEvasion:IAMUser/BedrockLoggingDisabled` finding type alerts you when Bedrock model invocation logging is turned off, which is a common precursor to activity someone does not want recorded.

+#### Malware Protection for Backup

+[Malware Protection for Backup](https://docs.aws.amazon.com/guardduty/latest/ug/malware-protection-backup.html) scans AWS Backup protected resources, including Amazon EBS snapshots, Amazon EC2 AMIs, and Amazon S3 recovery points, using full and incremental scans.
+It can run automatically after each backup completes or on demand, and it can be enabled independently from the rest of GuardDuty.

+The use case that justifies this is ransomware recovery.
+When you are restoring after an incident, the question that determines your recovery time is which recovery point is clean, and the failure mode teams fear most is restoring from a backup that reintroduces the malware.
+Without scanning, answering that question means restoring candidate backups into an isolated environment and inspecting them one at a time, under time pressure, during an incident.
+Scanning backups continuously as they are created moves that work out of the incident and into normal operations, so the answer is already available when you need it.

+Because it can be enabled on its own, this is also a reasonable entry point for organizations that have a mature backup program but have not yet adopted GuardDuty broadly.
+Practically, we suggest enabling it for the backup vaults protecting your recovery-critical workloads first, then expanding, since the value is concentrated in the resources you would actually restore during an incident.

 #### S3 Malware Protection